nicolastilly/Circle-Square-Triangle/README.md

 ![video](/motion.gif)

-(The background image was created using the incredible [Gradientor](https://gradientor.afterimage.cc/) tool.)
+(The background image was created using the incredible [Gradientor](https://gradientor.afterimage.cc/) tool by Anatoly Grashchenko.)